ralll/django-container-setup/README.rst

 The secrets need to be created.
 See **Create secrets** section.

-The commands above will run the django project in development settings.
+The commands above will run the Django project in development settings.

 .. code-block:: bash